EyasuTeshome/shifttracker/orientation/scheduled-and-required-meetings-at-microverse.md

 # Scheduled and required meetings at Microverse

-To reaching the 90% attendance rate, start by knowing your schedule and identifying which meetings are required!
+To reach the 90% attendance rate, start by knowing your schedule and identifying which meetings are required!

 ## Microverse schedule UTC+1/UTC-6